 About Your Flow Scan

-Before you start using your pump, you will have an imaging procedure called a flow scan to make sure it’s working properly.
+Before you start using your pump, you’ll have an imaging procedure called a flow scan to make sure it’s working properly.
 The flow scan is usually done after your pump is implanted, while you’re staying in the hospital.
 Sometimes it’s done after you’re discharged from the hospital.
-Your healthcare provider will tell you when you will have the flow scan procedure.
+Your healthcare provider will tell you when you’ll have the flow scan procedure.